 With a world of inspiration at our fingertips, there can become a fine line between feeling inspired and comparing yourself, doubting yourself.
 There is a beautiful and positive side to immersing yourself in all of this inspiration, but sometimes without even knowing it, negative thoughts about ourselves can be forming.

-We live in a time where ask SO much of our self-esteem.
+We live in a time that asks SO much of our self-esteem.
 How to stay strong, trust ourselves and our choices when every time you look at a screen you are basically put in a position to compare yourself.
 Its human nature, it’s in all of us to feel this way, so it’s a tough challenge to protect ourselves from the bad thoughts while still appreciating what the shared world of inspiration can bring us.

 I have a platform where my home may act as a source of inspiration to others and I am forever grateful to offer that.
 The positive response I receive is so appreciated and inspires me as well.
 But I also love the chance to encourage people to look inward for inspiration when creating their space.
 Because I build more from a feeling than a visual, I see it as such a special part of your space.
 That’s something that comes from within.
 If you had an idea, saw a piece of furniture, art, etc. that immediately gave you that excited feeling then that’s the feeling you want to bring into your home.
 It can be too easy for us to then jump onto design platforms, see something different and think what you loved maybe isn’t ‘trending’ and then talk yourself out of it.
 There is no point in falling in love with a space that will never be yours.